Following is a list of hotels in Italy that I personally recommend. I have stayed in all of them and found them adequate if not absolutely superb.

 Hotels in Tuscany

 Al Mercato B&B. Siena.
 Basic accommodations but very close to the center of Siena.
-Practical choice for a one-night stay if you’re on a budget.
+A practical choice for a one-night stay if you’re on a budget.

 Borgo Magliano Resort.
 Magliano in Toscana (near Maremma, southern coast).
 This is a self-catering resort with a large swimming pool and a restaurant.
 Borgo Magliano Resort sits on a hill across the valley from the lovely little medieval town of Magliano and is a short drive away from olive groves, vineyards, and the beach.
 I have stayed here with my family at least three times and it seems to be a hit with families from Italy and Europe.